Suitable

-For my first book project, my question was: why do men dress alike?
+My question for this book was: why do men dress so alike?

-Specifically, I wondered, why is men’s formalwear (tuxedos) such a strict uniform, when for women, the goal is to stand out?
+Specifically, I wondered, why are men’s suits so plain and uniform, when for women’s fashion, the goal is to be decorative and individual?

 The modern suit adopted by men in the first decades of the nineteenth century has three main principles: plainness, homogeneity, and stability.
 Suits are visually plain, they don’t vary much, and they don’t change much over time.
 Because of this, they resist both collection and analysis.
 The problem with this resistance to analysis is that the people who adopted suits were white men…..and whiteness and masculinity are other things that have been the “unmarked” categories, which we have had to train ourselves to be able to see.
 Suits were designed to to be unremarkable, which then hid the power of white men.
 Contemporary phenomena such as “toxic masculinity” and “heteronormativity” exist, at least in part, because of the invisibility of the suit.
 We will never be able to see white men (and therefore power) if we cannot see the suit.